quantum-mob/Q3/INSTALL.md

     ```Mathematica
     PacletInstall[File["<filename>"]]
     ```
-    Replace <filename> in the above with the filename of the paclet archive file.
+    Replace "<filename>" in the above with the filename of the paclet archive file (enclosed in the quotation marks).

 ## Manual Installation of Nightly Version